Home (Morrison novel): Plot summary

 Now abandoned by Prince and unaware of his whereabouts, Cee lives alone and works as a dishwasher.
 Cee does not wish to return home, so she visits her neighbor, Thelma, to look for another job.
 Thelma informs her of an available job working for a doctor and Cee travels to the doctor's house where she meets their house-keeper named Sarah Williams.
 She gets the job and is told by Sarah that Dr. Beau works as a scientist and performs experiments.
 The following weeks follows Cee working and living at the Scott's house as she comes to admire the work Dr. Beau does for women.

-Lily works as a seamstress before the studio she works at gets shut down and she returns to work as a cleaning woman, where she meets Frank.
-The two come to live together in her apartment, but Lily grows dissatisfied with Frank's lack of goals.
+Lily works as a seamstress until the acting studio she works at gets shut down, and then proceeds to work at a dry cleaner's, where she meets Frank.
+The two come to live together in her apartment, but Lily grows dissatisfied with Frank's indifference and irresponsibility.
 After Frank leaves, Lily comes across a purse full of coins and feels relief and motivation towards her dream of becoming a successful seamstress.

-Back during the Korean War, Frank looks back upon his memory of a young Korean scavenging for food everyday near their garbage.
+Frank looks back upon his war memory of a young Korean girl scavenging for food everyday from the soldiers' garbage.
 She is later killed by Frank's relief guard after grabbing his crotch.
 Frank arrives at Dr. Beau's house where the doctor fires a gun at him, but the gun's chamber is empty.
 He finds Cee unconscious and bloody and a taxi takes the two siblings back home to Lotus.
 Frank calls upon the help of a Miss Ethel Fordham who hurries Cee into her home.

 While Frank is not allowed to enter Miss Ethel's house, the women in the neighborhood all visit Cee to give their own remedies to help heal her.
-Cee is nursed back to health for the next two months, but Miss Ethel reveals that her body is now unable to have children.
-It is then revealed by Frank that it was not the relief guard that killed the Korean child, but him after the girl aroused him when she touched his crotch.
-Frank takes Cee to the field they hide in as children to dig up the man's body they witnessed be buried as kids.
+Cee is nursed back to health for the next two months, but Miss Ethel reveals that her body is no longer able to have children.
+It is then confessed by Frank that it was not the relief guard that killed the Korean child, but him after the girl aroused him when she touched his crotch.
+Frank takes Cee to the field they hid in as children to dig up the man's body they witnessed be buried as kids.
 They place his bones in a quilt made by Cee to bury him in the woods under a sweet bay tree.